 – The story of the 2002 fire that destroyed a significant part of Edinburgh’s Old Town, from the perspective of the fire itself.
 Selected for Echoes of the City, a project that recorded some of Edinburgh’s hidden stories.

 I am all directions, flung this way and that, I reach, stretch, climb, I bow and limbo – and in me, and with me, ghost fires dance; the flares of 700-year-old old wars that laid this burgh to waste, that burned the length of this glacier-gouged crease.

 – winner of the 2015 ‘Writing Edinburgh’ competition, and inspired by artist Kate McLean’s Smell Map: Edinburgh.
-Along with snippets of text from hundreds of other Edinburgh authors, this story features on the amazing LitLong: Edinburgh website; it’s also been republished in Umbrellas of Edinburgh, an anthology of poems and prose about the city, and most recently in Shoreline of Infinity‘s Edinburgh International Science Festival Special Edition; and and most recently as part of the fascinating Uncanny Bodies project.
+Along with snippets of text from hundreds of other Edinburgh authors, this story features on the amazing LitLong: Edinburgh website; it’s also been republished in Umbrellas of Edinburgh, an anthology of poems and prose about the city; in Shoreline of Infinity‘s Edinburgh International Science Festival Special Edition; and and most recently as part of the fascinating Uncanny Bodies project.